apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 and, optionally, recursively for all znodes starting at the znode that the watch is registered for.
 Note that *NodeChildrenChanged* events are not triggered for persistent recursive watches as it would be redundant.

-Persistent watches are set using the method *addPersistentWatch()*.
+Persistent watches are set using the method *addWatch()*.
 The triggering semantics and guarantees (other than one-time triggering) are the same as standard watches.
 The only exception regarding events is that recursive persistent watchers never trigger child changed events as they are redundant.
 Persistent watches are removed using *removeWatches()* with watcher type *WatcherType.Any*.